Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Computation Layer

 \subsection{Multi-Access Edge Computing}

-Mobile edge computing (MEC) was defined by the European Telecommunications Standards Institute (ESTI) Industry Specification Group (ISG) as a means of extending cloud computing capabilities to the edges of the ubiquitous radio access networks (e.g., 3G/4G macro-cell or small-cell base stations) that are close to mobile users \cite{100}.
-The benefits of MEC have since reached beyond mobile into Wi-Fi and fixed access technologies, which motivated the renaming of mobile edge computing to multi-access edge computing in 2017 by the ESTI industry group.
-Coincidentally, the ESTI retained the MEC acronym, which has become a widely identified term among stakeholders in the industry \cite{101}.
-Since MEC extends cloud computing capabilities extremely closer to mobile users (i.e., usually at a single hop distance from mobile users), it is capable of providing pervasive, prompt and agile computation services anytime and anywhere \cite{102}.
-The benefits provided by MEC continue to promote its adoption in HDT.
+Mobile edge computing (MEC) extends cloud computing capabilities to the edges of the ubiquitous radio access networks (e.g., 3G/4G macro-cell or small-cell base stations) that are close to mobile users \cite{100}.
+With the capability of providing pervasive, prompt and agile computation services anytime and anywhere \cite{102, 480}, MEC continues to promote its adoption in HDT.